 Acupuncture seems to stimulate these channels and thus the stem cells within the channels.

-This finding offers credence to the efficacy of acupuncture.
+This finding offers credence to the efficacy of acupuncture, perhaps even to be considered as a form of stem cell activation therapy.

 Stem cell injections are more important than PRP in areas of low oxygen content such as a severely arthritic joint or disc.
 However, stem cells alone in an area will remain inactive unless they are in an environment of platelets whose growth factors activate the stem cells.